Daybreak:Volume 1 Chapter 3

 "The familiar bond also includes a telepathic channel that functions even better than the spell, which..."

 Pascal suddenly stopped.
-His eyes refocused on Kaede with its piercing turquoise gaze, and his voice resounded from within her own mind:
+His eyes refocused on Kaede with its piercing turquoise gaze.
+His voice suddenly began to resound from within her own mind:

 Her bulging eyes gave an obvious response.